PlasmaSoftware/ExtensibleManifestFormat/spec/SYNTAX.md

 `BLOCK` is a valid block as defined above.
-Note that whitespace is NOT allowed between the `$NAME`, `<-` and `BLOCK` portions as the parser will begin reading the block directly after the `-` character. **Warning!** Macros can easily break manifests, it is very difficult to cover all cases so macros are only guaranteed to work if they are not effecting block structure.
+Note that whitespace is NOT allowed between the `$NAME`, `<-` and `BLOCK` portions as the parser will begin reading the block directly after the `-` character. **Warning!** Macros can easily break manifests, it is very difficult to cover all cases so macros are only guaranteed to work if they are not affecting block structure.

 ### Verbs and Clauses
 Actions are performed by listing a variety of verbs and clauses.
 These are in the form